 Rerouting Connections

-To change where a connection goes:
+To change where a connection goes:- Delete the existing connection

 - Create a new connection to the desired target